LiDAR TAKES A

 The world’s first coherent flash automotive LiDAR, based on groundbreaking light-sensing antennas

 Oryx’s flash automotive LiDAR achieves the depth vision performance required for true autonomous driving - yet it’s as simple and robust as a digital camera.
 A coherent, frequency-modulated LiDAR, it has a million times better signal-to-noise ratio than scanning systems, is not blinded by the sun or other LiDARs, and produces both range and velocity data for each point in its field of view.
 Solid-state, with no mechanics at any scale, it enables auto-grade durability.

 BETTER VISION =

 Oryx’s superior depth performance impacts the entire autonomous driving stack.
 With richer, more precise, & longer range view of its surrounding, the car’s software brain will make faster and better driving decisions, using simpler algorithms and fewer compute resources.
-This extra level of precision will be a critical for letting autonomous vehicles takes the wheel.
+This extra level of precision will be critical for letting autonomous vehicles take the wheel.
 After all, it’s our children who will be driven in them.

 A TINY HUGE INNOVATION